Iain Lonie: Academic and literary career

 In 1956, Lonie was appointed as a lecturer in classics at the University of New England, New South Wales.
 It was at the University of New England that Lonie met famous New Zealand writer C. K. Stead, and the two worked together on a translation of Alcestis by Euripides, which was performed by the University Players in the Armidale Town Hall, and a version later broadcast for the ABC.

 In 1959, he moved to the University of Sydney to become a lecturer in Latin.
 In 1965, he returned to New Zealand and took up a position as a senior lecturer in classics at the University of Otago.
 In 1966, in the new year, he left his wife Jean for Judith Black, a post-graduate student he had met in Sydney, who moved to Dunedin with her daughter.
 They were married in 1969.
 In 1970 Lonie was promoted to Assistant Professor, and in 1973 he and Judith had a son.
 Lonie's first two volumes of poetry were published during this time: Recreations (Wai-te-ata Press, 1967) and Letters from Ephesus (The Bibliography Room, University of Otago, 1970).

 In 1974 Lonie resigned from his university post to become a deckhand on the Otago Harbour Board dredge, seemingly as a result of an attack of depression, from which Lonie suffered throughout his life.
 He gained a nautical qualification at night school.
 In 1978 Lonie and his wife moved to Newcastle upon Tyne with their son in order that she could study a degree in speech therapy, and Lonie took up a position as a research fellow at the Wellcome Institute.

 In December 1982, his wife Judith died suddenly and he returned to New Zealand with his young son.
 His next volumes of poetry, Courting Death (Wai-te-ata, 1984) and The Entrance to Purgatory (McIndoe, 1986), record the grief he felt about her death and his difficulties in coming to terms with it.
 The Entrance to Purgatory was shortlisted at the 1987 New Zealand Book Awards.
+A review in The Press described his poetry on the subject of death as "genuine and moving" and displaying "considerable virtuosity", although noted that the title poem in particular seemed to owe a debt to Allen Curnow.
+He became an editor for a printing firm and briefly for the Otago University Press.
 He also edited a collection of Judith's poetry, The Remembering of the Elements, which was published in 1984.